PennyLaneAI/qml/datasets_qspin.rst

 Quantum many-body Physics Datasets
 ===================================

-Another area for exploring practical quantum advantage is quantum many-body physics, which involves exploring quantum spin models that while being more straightforward than molecular Hamiltonian, foster similar quantum-correlations-enabled phenomena.
-Therefore, in the first offering of our datasets, we include a quantum many-body physics dataset containing data related to some popularly studied spin systems.
+Another area for exploring practical quantum advantage is quantum many-body physics, which involves exploring quantum spin models that foster similar quantum-correlations-enabled phenomena than molecular Hamiltonians, while also being more straightforward.
+Therefore, in the our quantum datasets, we include a quantum many-body physics dataset containing data related to some popularly studied spin systems.

 Spin Systems
 ~~~~~~~~~~~~~